tangle-network/tangle/README.md

 You will now have two runtimes built in `target/release/` dir:

-1. `tangle-collator`: Parachain node.
+1. `tangle-parachain`: Parachain node.
-2. `tangle-standalone-node`: Standalone node, used in the current standalone Tangle network.
+2. `tangle-standalone`: Standalone node, used in the current standalone Tangle network.
 ### Troubleshooting for Apple Silicon users

 Install Homebrew if you have not already.
 You can check if you have it installed with the following command: